richard-porteous/richard-porteous.github.io/_posts/2022-05-24-Defold-HeroRPG-session4.md

 PS. ***local*** means not persistant beyond the block we are in.

-### **OK next problem.**
+### **END OF SESSIONS FOR DEFOLD**

+**NOTE** - *Many things are easy in Defold, but some things are just not good ideas in general.
+I get stuck on this problem for a while.
+It may be a good idea to keep your point and click logic seperate for now.
+Use one of the tutorials on thier web-site.*

 + we can't use point and click
++ the camera doesn't follow the player and all the examples assume a stationary camera - should we use script or a 3rd party camera?

 We can't actually use our Key code for mouse or touch, and to top it off moving to a ***clicked or touch*** position give you more than 8 possible directions.

 So gameplay using a mouse or touch screen is going to be different.

 Also if you try writing code to get the position of the mouse click your character will likely move off in a direction that doesn't make sense.
+For most examples you need to keep the camera stationary and the world needs to map to the camera i.e. 0,0 in the world need to be 0,0 on the camera.
+This is not what we want.

 So to quickly explain - the 2D Orthographic camera in defold needs a little work, and they will get to it someday, but for now they have given us 3 options.